Cambridge 2000: Lucy Cavendish College: Madingley Road: Marshall House (Balliol Croft)

 When the college bought the house, they converted it

-to student accomodation, but in 2001 it was converted
+to student accommodation, but in 2001 it was converted

 back to the original layout and became the President's